 1) Recycled toilet paper tubes are great for art projects!
-An easy one for toddlers is to stamp hearts using the toilet paper tubes.
+A nice & easy one for toddlers is to stamp circles using the toilet paper tubes.

 We’ve used it for a leaf collage as well as shamrocks for St. Patrick’s Day! bubble wrap printed rainbow’s?

-3) The brown paper that you get in some packages can be reused as wrapping paper and is a great canvas for kids to create on!
+3) Brown paper in some packages can be reused as wrapping paper and is a great canvas for kids to create on!

 4) Save your tin cans!
 Use them as paint & pencil holders or water holders.
 Tuna cans work great for paint or glue too.
 Paint them, make them pretty and turn them into homemade wind chimes or Candle holders!

-5) Reuse old toothbrushes, not just for cleaning gunk out of hard to reach places, but save them for art projects for the kids!
+5) Reuse old toothbrushes, great for cleaning gunk out of hard to reach places, but fantastic for art projects!
 They make great splatter paintings…..Jackson-Pollock style art!

 6) Recycled bottles – different shapes & sizes to make prints using the bottom of them great to make flowers, or snowflakes.

 7) CARDBOARD – great for all sorts of things – easy to cut out shapes or letters to use with paper mâché!
 Rainbows & love heartsMY FAVOURITE!!!

 8) Recycle broken crayons into new crayons, or find many ways to reuse broken crayons instead of just throwing them out – hot people melt is a great project to reuse & super engaging.

 9) Recycled egg cartons also work great for many hands on projects, Toddler Approved made egg carton flowers or soak in water for paper mâché pulp…wind chimes & beautiful Christmas decorations!

 10) I have collected 10 recycled materials to save for hands on projects…without even realising… there’s so many ideas!